jrester/tesla_powerwall/README.md

 Python Tesla Powerwall API for consuming a local endpoint.

-> Note: This is not an official API and as such might be incomplete and fail at any time
+> Note: This is not an official API provided by Tesla and as such might be incomplete and fail at any time

 Supported Powerwall Software versions:
 * 1.45.X